Sam Loucks

 George Lisle "Sam" Loucks (July 9, 1915 – August 4, 1992) was an American professional basketball player.
 He played for the Columbus Athletic Supply in the National Basketball League for nine games during their 1937–38 season and averaged 4.1 points per game.
 Lillge also played in the Amateur Athletic Union for various teams.
-He also was in military service between 1942-1945 for the United States Air Corps, after which he went back to play In the AAU.
+He also was in military service between 1942 and 1945 for the United States Air Corps, after which he went back to play In the AAU.